DOT Physical for CDL & Non-CDL License Drivers

 Same Day Appointment Available.

-- DOT Physical Exams: We offer physical exams for commercial and non-commercial driver licenses.
+- DOT Physical Exam: We offer physical exams for commercial and non-commercial driver licenses.

 - Free Laminated Medical Card for your wallet.